The IUHPFL Experience

 The IUHPFL is like nothing a student has ever experienced before.
 No words can adequately describe a student’s transformation happening during the program.
 No words can adequately describe an experience with such lifelong magnitude.

 No amount of planning prepares students and parents for the IUHPFL experience: It is living the language in every sense of the word, it is all-encompassing and life-changing.
 It is incredible.

-Accepted students are placed in one of nine sites in four countries depending on their language of study.
+Accepted students are placed in one of eleven sites in seven countries depending on their language of study.
 Each site has been intentionally selected to offer a rounded host culture experience that offers impressions of daily life, history, business, nature, activities, entertainment and excursions.

 Life-changing Summer Abroad

 Because it is nearly impossible to describe with mere words what students experience and how their lives change during and after the summer abroad, this section is dedicated to testimonials and visual impressions of the IUHPFL.